vonkanehoffen/wix-style-react/src/MultiSelect/README.MIGRATION.md

 #### Notice

 - **Option Meta**: You can put any properties you need on the `option` object (option meta), so you can later use them when an option is selected.
-- **`option.value`!**: Keep in mind that the `value` property of an option is a ReactNode, it is what gets renderedas an option.
+- **`option.value`!**: Keep in mind that the `value` property of an option is a ReactNode, it is what gets rendered as an option.
 So if you use something other than a string, then you shouldn't have to deal with it in the `onSelect` handling.

 ### valueParser

 `valueParser` is deprecated (not used).
 It was used to match Options with the input value when Paste is detected.
-We don't do that anymore, when Paste is detected, we simply call `onTagsAdded` with the inptu value.
+We don't do that anymore, when Paste is detected, we simply call `onTagsAdded` with the input value.

 ### Creating Tags (Reminder)